7 offshoring terms you need to be familiar

 For instance, if you compare the salaries of developers in India and London, the average salary in India is comfortably 3-4 times lower than in London.
 And that’s just salaries.

 Apart from that, the office space, administrative expenses, and employee-centric benefits are also significantly lower.
 This is primarily because of the low cost of living in the country.
-A higher disposable income means that you’re paying way less to cash in the same, if not better, expertise as back home.
+A higher disposable income means that you’re paying way less to cash for the same, if not better, expertise as back home.

-Are you considering building or expanding your own development team?
+Are you considering building or expanding your development team?
 Reach out to us by filling out the contact form.
 As experts in building the best engineering teams in India, we can answer your questions and help bring your vision to life.